mazgit82/CleaningData/Codebook.md

 * activity: Describes the activity performed by the subject.
 Values: "LAYING" "SITTING" "STANDING" "WALKING" "WALKING_DOWNSTAIRS" "WALKING_UPSTAIRS"

+* Next, there are several variables that contain the average per subject and activity of the corresponding variables in the first tidy data set.

-* Next, there are several variables whose name follow this structure: variable-statistic-axis, where statistic can be either mean or std (standard deviation), and axis can be one of X, Y, or Z. The structure of the name can also be variable-statistic in case no axis is associated to that variable.
+The names of these variables follow this structure: variable-statistic-axis, where statistic can be either mean or std (standard deviation), and axis can be one of X, Y, or Z. The structure of the name can also be variable-statistic in case no axis is associated to that variable.
 The variable name can be one of the following:

 ** tBodyAccelerator
 ** tGravityAccelerator